pingcap/docs/tidb-cloud/tidb-cloud-quickstart.md

 1. Navigate to the **Active Clusters** page.

-2. Find the area of your newly created cluster, and click **Connect** in the upper-right corner of the area.
+2. In the area of your newly created cluster, click **Connect** in the upper-right corner.
 A connection dialog box is displayed.

     > **Tip:**
     >